 Diagnosing Plantar Fibromatosis

 Differential diagnosis should include post traumatic neuroma, fibrosarcoma, synovial sarcoma, epithelial sarcoma, and inclusion body fibromatosis.
 With excision of plantar fibromas, misdiagnosis is rare.
 Although x-rays are usually required prior to advanced imaging studies, they are not sufficient to diagnose fibromas.
-Podiatrists use MRIs (magnetic resonance imaging studies) to visualize plantar fibromas.
+Podiatrists use MRI (magnetic resonance imaging studies) to visualize plantar fibromas.
 An MRI will assist your doctor in determining the shape, size, and depth of the fibroma.
 Many reach the aponeurosis (the flat, fibrous sheet of connective tissue that attaches muscle to bone).
 Your doctor will need to know about your medical history, medications, lifestyle, supplements, symptoms, and family medical history.

 Plantar Fibromatosis Treatment